Instructions for Authors

 Authors are encouraged to submit Supplementary Materials to complement articles in SIREV.
 Supplementary Materials are not refereed but will be available to referees.
 These might include additional figures or examples, animations, data sets used in the paper, computer code used to generate figures or tables, or other materials that are necessary to fully document the research in the paper or to facilitate the readers' ability to understand and extend the work.
 See Supplementary Materials for more information.

 SIREV is produced from author-supplied TeX files, and authors of accepted papers will be contacted for their files.
 (SIAM cannot accept electronic files for papers produced on any other typesetting or word processing system.)
-More detailed information on SIAM's TeX-typesetting procedures is sent to authors upon receipt of manuscripts and can be obtained from SIAM's World Wide Web server.
+More detailed information on SIAM's TeX-typesetting procedures is sent to authors upon receipt of manuscript submissions.

-All illustrations must be of professional quality.
+All illustrations must be of professional quality with no handwritten elements.
+Note that tables and algorithms are not considered figures and should not be treated as such.
 Illustrations must be numbered consecutively and cited in the text.
-If your article is accepted for publication, SIAM will accept electronic (PostScript, TeX) figure files.
+If your article is accepted for publication, SIAM will accept electronic (TeX, PDF, PNG, JPG, and EPS) figure files.
 Hand-drawn artwork will not be accepted.
 SIAM will not redraw figures.
-PostScript figures must use lines that are 1 point or larger; thinner lines may break up or disappear when printed.
-When choosing line width and character size, keep in mind that illustrations may be reduced.
+Illustrations must use lines 1 point or thicker; thinner lines may break up or disappear when printed.
+When choosing line weight and character size, keep in mind that illustrations may be reduced.

 SIREV welcomes the inclusion of color art when the use of color enhances the content of the figure.
-If at all possible, SIAM prefers to receive color PostScript files for color art.
-Also, in order to produce the print edition of the journal, SIAM requires that color PostScript files be prepared in CMYK (cyan, magenta, yellow, black) mode, not in RGB (red, green, blue) mode.
+In order to produce the print edition of the journal, SIAM requires that images be prepared in CMYK (cyan, magenta, yellow, black) mode, not in RGB (red, green, blue) mode.
 Files prepared in RGB mode may be returned to the author for conversion to CMYK.
+Note that although the electronic version of SIREV will display all color art as such, some figures in the print edition may be converted to grayscale where color is deemed not essential.